 Subscribe Form module overview

-Use the Subscribe Form module to enable visitors to subscribe to an email list.
-You must connect the form to a third-party service – see the list of supported services at the end of this article.
+Use the Subscribe Form module to enable visitors to subscribe to an email list or to collect email addresses for your own use.
+See the list of supported email subscription services at the end of this article.

-The Subscribe Form module displays a simple form with four parts:
+The Subscribe Form module displays a simple form with five parts:

 - Name (can be displayed or hidden; if displayed it's a required field)